 - Learn music theory to gain a deeper understanding of harmonic structure.

 Knowledge of music-theory will certainly help sight-reading.
 You can practice scales and harmonies in different positions.
 For free, online and guided learning, I recommend MusicTheory.net as well as OpenMusicTheory.com.

 Compose, Arrange, Transcribe & Notate Music

 The best way to recognize musical symbols is to notate music by hand, or with notation software (Sibelius, Finale etc.).
 You can print free staff paper via this site.
 Take a few hours to notate some of your unique musical ideas.
 If composition is new to you, start by notating a melody or chord progression.
 If you are not drawn to composition, then notate an arrangement of your favorite song.
 Another useful activity is to create a guitar transcription.
 A transcription is a musical piece created for an instrumentation that differs from the original.
 Try turning a violin solo into a guitar piece.

 You have completed the series!
-I hope the sight-reading experience expanded your sense of wonder.
-Perhaps it also augmented your capacity for resilience and poise, especially while under pressure.
-May these virtues continue to enrich your life and the lives of those around you.
+I hope this experience dramatically enhanced your sight-reading ability, expanded your sense of wonder, forged new pathways to your creativity and augmented your capacity for resilience and poise, especially while under pressure.
+May these virtues continue to enrich your life.

 - Mcpherson, Gary E., et al. “Path Analysis of a Theoretical Model to Describe the Relationship among Five Types of Musical Performance.”
 Journal of Research in Music Education, vol. 45, no. 1, 1997, pp. 103–129. ↵